reshamas/fastai_deeplearn_part1/tools/paperspace.md

 ---

-# Optional Steps (skip password and updating IP address in Jupyter Notebook link)
+# Optional Steps
+## skip password and updating IP address in Jupyter Notebook link

 ## Setup:  Simplifying Logging in to Paperspace
-Note:  the below commands are run on **your local computer**
+Note:  the below commands are run on **YOUR LOCAL COMPUTER**

 ### Step 1:  Install `ssh-copy-id`
 If you don't have it already, here's how to install it (Mac):